matthewrsilver/tintin-mode/README.md

 * A number of commands have subcommands toggled by options that should be highlighted along with various argument roles as in commands like `#list`.
+* Proper highlighting for subcommands assumes that command option arguments are fully spelled out, but TinTin++ actually supports partial options.
+For example, `#list seq create` could also be represented with `#list seq cr` but `tintin-mode` would not highlight `seq` as a variable assignment or `cr` as a command subtype option;
 * The string `"#nop"` is _always_ highlighted as a comment, but in some cases this string may be safely incuded within braces as part of an argument to another TinTin++ command.
 In these cases, code is incorrectly highlighted as a comment.